raspberrypilearning/scratch3-show-hide-sprites-backdrops/en/step_1.md

-Some sprites should only show on some backdrops, when you are creating a book, animation, presentation, or game with levels.
+When you are creating a book, animation, presentation, or game with levels, some sprites should only show on some backdrops.

 **Show and hide sprites on different backdrops**: [See inside](https://scratch.mit.edu/projects/499876704/editor){:target="_blank"}
 Click on the Stage or press the <kbd>Space</kbd> key to switch to the `next backdrop`{:class="block3looks"}.